EchoMAV/docs/docs/echopilot_carrier_pinout.md

 4        | IO            | Diff Signal         | Tx-

 #### Ethernet 1 (J15)
 This connector is used for Ethernet (100 Mbps to the Jetson).
+This is connected to a KSZ8795CLXIC 4-port ethernet switch onboard the EchoPilot AI.
+!!! note
+    The magnetics for Ethernet 1 are onboard the Carrier Board.

 Connector: J15, Part Number: SM04B-GHS-TB(LF)(SN)
 Mating Connector: GHR-04V-S